Expansion of Iterated Stratonovich Stochastic Integrals of Multiplicity 2. Combined Approach Based on Generalized Multiple and Iterated Fourier Series: Introduction

-Further we will denote as $\{\phi_j(x)\}_{j=0}^{\infty}$ the complete orthonormal systems of Legendre polynomials and trigonometric functions in the space $L_2([t, T])$.
-We will also pay attention on the following well-known facts about these two systems of functions \cite{Gob}.
+Further, we will denote as $\{\phi_j(x)\}_{j=0}^{\infty}$ the complete orthonormal systems of Legendre polynomials and trigonometric functions in the space $L_2([t, T])$.
+Also we will pay a special attention on the following well-known facts connecting to these two systems of functions \cite{Gob}.

-Suppose that the function $f(x)$ is bounded at the interval $[t, T].$ Moreover its derivative $f'(x)$ is continuous function at the interval $[t, T]$ except may be for the finite number of points of the finite discontinuity.
+{\it Suppose that the function $f(x)$ is bounded at the interval $[t, T].$ Moreover, its derivative $f'(x)$ is a continuous function at the interval $[t, T]$ except may be the finite number of points of the finite discontinuity.
+Then the Fourier series